 Pruning procedures per CRFG:

-- Cut the pomegranate back once it is 2' high.
+- Cut the pomegranate back once it is two feet high.

-- Allow 4 to 5 shoots to develop about 1' above ground.
+- Allow four to five shoots to develop about one inch above the ground.

 - For the first three years keep shortening the branches to encourage shoot development.
 Fruit only develops where there is new growth.

-- After 3 years, just prune away dead, damaged or diseased branches.
+- After three years, just prune away dead, damaged, or diseased branches.

 Pests & Diseases